frankstepanski/ihatecodingbootcamps/README.md

 ## Coding Bootcamp Topic Guide

-A roadmap of topics to be familiar with before starting a coding bootcamp.
+An interactive roadmap of topics that should be covered in any coding bootcamp.

 #### Computer Science applied to JavaScript
 - Design Patterns